luke92/springBootWithJPARepository/README.md

 # springBootWithJPARepository
-Project with SpringBoot using JPA Repository and
+Project with SpringBoot using JPA Repository